influxdata/docs-v2/content/v2.0/cloud/get-started.md

 4. Review the terms of the agreement, and then select **I have viewed and agree to InfluxDB Cloud 2.0 Services Subscription Agreement and Data Protection Agreement.**.

-   For details on the agreements, see the [InfluxDB Cloud 2.0 Services Subscription Agreement](www.influxdata.com/legal/cloud-services-subscription-agreement) and the [Data Protection Agreement](https://www.influxdata.com/legal/data-processing-agreement/).
+   For details on the agreements, see the [InfluxDB Cloud 2.0 Services Subscription Agreement](www.influxdata.com/legal/cloud-services-subscription-agreement) and the [InfluxData Global Data Processing Agreement](https://www.influxdata.com/legal/data-processing-agreement/).

 5. Click **Continue**.
 InfluxDB Cloud 2.0 opens with a default organization (created from your email address) and a default bucket (created from your email local-part).